 An Oklahoma Small Estate Affidavit allows a surviving beneficiary to collect a deceased person’s possessions from entities currently holding them, such as a bank withholding a savings account.
 The individual (the “successor”) completes this form when the decedent dies without leaving a last will and testament.
 Per state law, the successor must have a reasonable connection to them, such as being their spouse, child, or parent.
 Oklahoma requires beneficiaries to wait at least ten (10) days after the decedent’s death to complete a small estate affidavit.
 They cannot complete the form if the estate’s total value (assets minus liabilities) is $20,000 or less.

 Maximum Estate Value: $20,000

-Required Conditions: The following must hold true in order for the form to be used in Oklahoma:
+Required Conditions: The following must occur for the successor to use the form: